Exclusive - Deutsche Asset & Wealth Management hires another from JP Morgan

 She joins from JP Morgan Private Bank in New York where she had a similar role as a managing director and senior private banker focused on ultra high net worth clients who were based in Mexico.

-Arteaga, who will report to Deutsche Asset's Head of Wealth Management in Latin America, Felipe Godard, spent almost 15 years working in Caracas, Venezuela, for JP Morgan, Banco Union SACA and Citigroup Inc, according to a statement by Deutsche.
+Arteaga, who will report to Deutsche Asset's Head of Wealth Management in Latin America, Felipe Godard, spent almost 15 years working in Caracas, Venezuela, for JP Morgan, Banco Union SACA and Citigroup Inc (C.N), according to a statement by Deutsche.

-Arteaga's hire comes on the heels of former JP Morgan broker Lee Hutter's appointment to head Deutsche Asset's private bank and private client services for the U.S. Western region.
+Arteaga's hire comes on the heels of former JP Morgan broker Lee Hutter's appointment to head Deutsche Asset's private bank and private client services for the U.S. Western region [ID:nL2N0S2298].

 A spokesman for JP Morgan confirmed Arteaga left the firm, but declined to say more as the firm does not comment on employee departures.